University recognized as top diversity employer

 The annual Canada’s Best Diversity Employers Competition recognizes Canadian employers that have exceptional workplace diversity and inclusiveness programs.
 The rankings, published in the March 28 edition of the Globe and Mail, feature the diversity leaders in their industry and region of Canada.

-The university was also praised for its dedicated external,accessibility website, with resources including a “Smart Campus” external,app that provides real-time alerts about service disruptions on campus; and its participation in MindFest, an annual day of workshops and events on mental wellbeing in partnership with University of Toronto and OCAD.
+The university was also praised for its dedicated accessibility website, opens in new window, with resources including a “Smart Campus” app, opens in new window that provides real-time alerts about service disruptions on campus; and its participation in MindFest, an annual day of workshops and events on mental wellbeing in partnership with University of Toronto and OCAD.

 Diversity at Ryerson is an ongoing initiative and every year, the university aims to do more.